WellArchitectedLabs/WellArchitectedLab.CloudNative/README.md

 Contains convenience scripts for developers and ops, e.g. PowerShell scripts to install helpful shell aliases.

 **Notable file:**
 - `setup/aliases/install-git-pr-alias.ps1` — a setup script that configures a `git pr` alias on Windows PowerShell (or Git Bash depending on usage).
 This alias is installed by the setup helper and simplifies creating and managing GitHub pull requests from the command line.
-Make sure developers run the install script during onboarding if they want the `git pr` convenience alias.
+- The developed script is totally reusable in other contexts where streamlining pull request templates is a must.

 ---

 # Running solution locally (updated)

-**Canonical local start:** use the `docker-compose.yml` under `src/` (not the old `dotnet run` + `npm run` description that appears elsewhere).
-The compose file is the maintained local orchestration and will start the backend and frontend containers in a consistent way for development.
-See: `src/docker-compose.yml`: https://github.com/WellArchitectedLabs/WellArchitectedLab.MonoRepo/tree/develop/src/docker-compose.yml
+**Canonical local start:**  use the `docker-compose.yml` under `src/`.
+The compose file is the maintained local orchestration and will start the backend and frontend containers in a consistent way for development - See: src/docker-compose.yml: https://github.com/WellArchitectedLabs/WellArchitectedLab.MonoRepo/tree/develop/src/docker-compose.yml.

 ---

-# Developer & DevOps notes (CI, PRs, Git aliases)
+# Developer & DevOps notes (Utils & Git aliases)

 - All GitHub Actions workflows are in `/.github/workflows/` — review them to understand CI jobs, test runs, and publishing behavior.
 - PR templates live in `/.github/PULL_REQUEST_TEMPLATE/` to standardize contribution information.
 - The repo ships a setup script to configure a `git pr` alias for streamlined PR operations: `setup/aliases/install-git-pr-alias.ps1`.
-Run that when onboarding.

 ---

 # Contributing

-Please follow these minimal rules:
+This repo intention is solely for demo purposes.
+If you would like to add a new stack that you judge as relevent for modern microservices, please go ahead and send your collaborations !
+Yet there are some rules to follow:
 1. Use feature branches (`feature/<short-desc>`).
 2. Run unit tests locally and ensure they pass.
 3. Update documentation and READMEs for changes that affect usage or setup.